 Two separate studies have been released by the NHS and ASH (Action On Smoking & Health) exposing smoking and e-cigarette use in the UK, with both reports providing a dedicated section on youth uptake.

 It’s worth mentioning that the US figures for vaping within minors, whilst very much dramatically embellished by news outlets, is higher than the UK which is probably why more scare mongering articles are of prominence in the US.
 Having said this, since these reports have come out, the lack of mainstream British media covering the issue has been all too unsurprising and symbolic of their stance against vaping.

 We break down the key evidence in these reports whilst highlighting the media’s obsession in tarnishing vaping, as evidenced by Emily Sheffield’s wildly inaccurate and under-researched recent Evening Standard article, and why the press need to start scrutinising smoking more heavily instead.

-Let’s start with the recent report from ASH, who are a public health charity who specifically combat the harm caused by tobacco through research and campaigning.
+Let’s start with the recent report from ASH, a public health charity that specifically combats the harm caused by tobacco through research and campaigning.
 Their report which was released in June 2019, focused on the use of e-cigarettes amongst young people in Britain and made for some interesting reading.

 Some of the key findings were:

 Not only does this evidence show a consistent decrease in the uptake of youth vaping from last year, it also reveals that persistent use of vaping in teens is nothing more than a myth, highlighted by the fact not a single never-smoker who’ve tried e-cigarettes vape daily.
 You can read the full report here.